 Changes to the original

 Lastly, it’s worth mentioning that Lichtenstein’s version is a slight departure from the original.
-In this painting, he makes the plane and the explosion it suffers the central foci of the work.
+In this painting, he makes the plane and the explosion the central focus.
 On the contrary, the original work was part of a narrative.
 One has to return to the original to discover the answers to all the questions above.
 Furthermore, Lichtenstein’s piece is also remarkable for its use of linear patterns and presenting more formality.